FAQ

 Luxury

 Hotels in this sector should offer find spacious and luxurious accommodation throughout the hotel, matching the best international standards.
 Interior design should impress with its quality and attention to detail, comfort, and elegance.
 Services should be formal, well supervised, and flawless in attention to guests’ needs.
-The restaurant will demonstrate a high level of technical skill, producing dishes to the highest international standards.
+The restaurant will demonstrate a high level of technical skill.
 Staff will be knowledgeable, helpful, well versed in all aspects of customer care, combining efficiency with courtesy.

 What are the requirements for entries in the Emerging Hotel Concept category?

-Submissions should include a description of the design intent of the brand, including the basic design pillars of the program, an explanation of the brand’s mission statement, and a description of its target market.
+Submissions should include a description of the design intent of the brand, including the basic design pillars, an explanation of the brand’s mission statement, and a description of its target market.
 The submitting firm should detail what it brought to the process of developing a look for the brand and describe the collaboration between the firm and the brands’ operations and design and construction teams.
-Submissions should be supported with collateral such as graphics, logos, and any other visual components of the brand identity.
+Submissions can be supported with collateral such as graphics, logos, and any other visual components of the brand identity.
 To be eligible, the entry must include interior shots of a property that is open.
 Concepts that only have renderings will not be considered.

 What qualifies for best Emerging Hotel Concept?